 Suddenly stopping drinking can be a bad idea if you drink heavily on a regular basis or have been a heavy drinker for many years.
 Suddenly stopping drinking can cause alcohol withdrawal syndrome (AWS) which can be really difficult and painful to go through.

-For you to have AWS, you will most likely have exhibited the following harmful behaviours related to alcohol abuse
+For you to have AWS, you will most likely have exhibited the following harmful behaviors related to alcohol abuse

 To know what heavy drinking is, it is important to know what a standard drink is.
 A standard drink is measured by:

-So, what happens if you stop drinking alcohol suddenly is that the brain still produces the extra chemicals and it results in unpleasant withdrawal symptoms that are linked with overstimulation.
-Eventually, the brain will adjust, but until you get to normal you may feel uncomfortable and sick.
+So, if you stop drinking alcohol suddenly, the brain still produces the extra chemicals resulting in unpleasant withdrawal symptoms that are linked with overstimulation.
+Eventually, the brain will adjust, but until you get to normal, you may feel uncomfortable and sick.